Installing a Let's Encrypt certificate for your qmail and dovecot servers

 mkdir -p /path/to/webroot

 Now set up an apache virtual domain.
-In this example yourdomain.tld is the domain where you are going to do both the smtp and the imap/pop3 connection:
+In this example yourdomain.tld is the domain where you are going to do the smtp connection:

 <VirtualHost *:80>